-As after the first game release, it got an overly negative review which, I handled the response hastily and angrily.
+As after the first game release, it got an overly negative review, which I handled the response hastily and angrily.
 Instead of not saying anything and fixing the errors found in the game, (which there were some errors).
 Errors I didn’t even know existed and somehow slipped through testing.
 I acted like I could control anything that people said about the game and if it wasn’t good, I could demand that they take it down.
 But, This thinking is not professional.

 I may not have liked the review, but the review did, point out issues in the game which in turn, has made the game better.

 I cannot control what people say about games by Cenokga.
 Current or future games.
 The only thing I can do, is to follow Cenokga’s saying “To make games for people to enjoy.”
 And to use whatever people say about it’s games for the good of the game and the company.
-Whether whatever people say is well intended or not, I can use it as constructive feedback to creating better games and fixing current games.
+Whether whatever people say is well intended or not, I can use it as constructive feedback to create better games and fix current games.